 Use The Blade For The Right Task

 Different types of blades are designed for various uses.
 Don’t use the blade for the job it was not designed for because you can end up damaging it.
 Extend the life of the blade by subjecting it to the tasks it was designed to perform.

 The blade can get hot during work.
-A lower blade can also lead to heat especially if you are cutting hardwood.
-It is important to give your blade some breaks if you are cutting for an extended period.
+A lower blade can also lead to heat especially if you are cutting hardwood or a piece of wood.
+It is important to give your blade some breaks if you are cutting edge for an extended period.